 Developers and Software testers use the language they are comfortable with to write automation scripts.
 There are various languages available like C#, Java, Python, Perl, etc in which one can write a script, so this can make the task difficult.
 However, the Selenium client library or Selenium language binding facilitates the capability of multi-language support.
 You can use the language you are comfortable with to write your automation script and Selenium will do the rest.
 To understand this more, let’s take an example if you want to write an automation script in PHP language, you would require PHP client libraries and the rest of the task will be done.
 You can download all the Selenium binding from Selenium official website.

 Browser Drivers are used for interacting with browsers and relaying automation script instructions to the browsers.
 Browser drivers take care of loss of any internal logic of browser functionalities.
 Each browser has its specific Browser Webdriver.

-Following are the steps involved in running automation script using specific Browser driver:
+Following are the steps involved in running an automation script using a specific Browser driver: